About the IFRS Foundation and the IASB

 We are a not-for-profit, public interest organisation with oversight by a Monitoring Board of public authorities.
 Our governance and due process are designed to keep our standard-setting independent from special interests while ensuring accountability to our stakeholders around the world.

-For a quick overview of the organisation, read our guide to the IFRS Foundation, 'Who we are and what we do' (available in 9 languages).
+For a quick overview of the organisation, read our guide to the IFRS Foundation, 'Who we are and what we do' (available in English and nine other languages).

 The following pages provide further information on the structure and role of the various elements of the IFRS Foundation, its standard-setting body the IASB, the IASB's formal advisory body, the IFRS Advisory Council, and the independent Monitoring Board.